cameronsenese/eksd-kata-containers/README.md

 ```

 If you are testing with a single node, untaint your master node:

 ```
 kubectl taint nodes --all node-role.kubernetes.io/master-
 ```

-A sample `runtimeclass.yaml` file has been provided in the `config` directory within the `eksd-kata-containers` repository.
+A sample `runtimeclass.yaml` file has been provided in the `config` directory within the `eksd-kata-containers` repository:

 ``` yaml
 apiVersion: node.k8s.io/v1